thecoshman/http/http.md

   --gen-ssl

-    Generate a passwordless, single-use TLS self-signed certificate and use it for this session.
+    Generate a single-use self-signed TLS certificate
+    and use it for this session.

-    On MacOS the certificate does actually have a password, password, because the platform libssl implementation refuses to import PKCS12 certificates without one.
+    The password for the certificate is the empty string, except on MacOS, where it's "password", since the platform libssl refuses to import passwordless certificates.

     Exclusive with --ssl.
 Default: false.